Altrrx/vmt-vtf/README.md

 3. watch a youtube totoreel! lel
 # Supporting me
 1. fork this project
-2. request to combine your fixes with the original
+2. do a pull request haha funni